-Course/Lab Fee: 165 euro for museum visits and travel (course reader fee announced during orientation)
+Course/Lab Fee: TBA for museum visits and travel (course reader fee announced during orientation)

 This course is a detailed study of the drawings, paintings and writings on art of Leonardo da Vinci (1452-1519).
 It examines Leonardo’s development as a draftsman and as a painter, focusing on his theories in relation to his working methods, and then explores how he became the most inventive Italian Renaissance artist active in the late 15th century Florence and beyond.
 Particular attention will concentrate on Leonardo’s innovations in portraiture and landscape, the contrasts between the role of the artist in the Republic of Florence versus the court society of the Duchy of Milan, and his idealistic approach to sculpture.
 This course will include field trips to Florence and Milan.